vitessio/website/content/en/docs/user-guides/configuration-basic/planning.md

 Vitess servers write to log files, and they are rotated when they reach a maximum size.
 It’s recommended that you run at INFO level logging.
 The information printed in the log files can come in handy for troubleshooting.
 You can limit the disk usage by running cron jobs that periodically purge or archive them.

-All Vitess servers accept a `-log_dir` as argument and will create the log files in that specified directory.
+All Vitess servers accept a `-log_dir` argument and will create the log files in that specified directory.
 For example:

 ```text
 -log_dir=${VTDATAROOT}/tmp